santa112358/detectable_text_field/README.md

 - The examples currently support six languages: English, Japanese, Korean, Spanish, Arabic, and Thai.

+- The sample for url detection is planned to be added.

 ### Customize with useful functions

 - Check if there are detections